addiscent/vagrant-ruby-rails/README.md

 ##### "works on my machine"

 This product, at this time, is in the _alpha_ stage of development.
 Extensive testing has not been done on its components, only its gross operation has been confirmed .
-Hardware and host OS environment testing has been limited to the single generic AMD/Ubuntu Linux box used for development.
+Hardware and host OS environment testing has been limited to the single generic _AMD/Ubuntu Linux_ box used for development.

 ##### The Provisioning Scripts Are Incomplete

-The provisioning BASH scripts build a working _Vagrant Box_ by downloading essential components/sources from the Internet.
-The provisioning BASH scripts work, but, at this time they have _no_ error detection/handling.
-If, as examples, a flaky Internet connection, or a lack of disk space, causes errors during the build, the provisioning scripts will _not_ handle these errors gracefully.
+The provisioning _BASH_ scripts build a working _Vagrant Box_ by downloading essential components/sources from the Internet.
+The provisioning _BASH_ scripts install the components as described herein, but, at this time they have _no_ error detection/handling, per se.
+If, as examples, a flaky Internet connection, or lack of disk space, causes errors during the build, the provisioning scripts will _not_ handle these errors gracefully.

 ### Licensing And Disclaimers